akleber/mqtt-connectors/README.md

 # fronius-mqtt-bridge

+Python scripts
-Python script to fetch power flow realtime data from a fronius data manager API and pubish it to a mqtt broker.
+* to fetch data from various APIs like power flow realtime data from a fronius data manager and pubish it to a mqtt broker.
+* for implementing controll-algorithms based on and setting via mqtt topics

 I use it with [this setup](doc/setup.md).

 # Requirements
-* Tested with Python 3.5
+* Tested with Python 3.5 on raspian

 # Usage
 Create, activate and setup venv: